 Survey of intellectual history from early modern through twentieth century and postmodern thought.
 Includes Descartes, Spinoza, Leibniz, Locke, Berkeley, Hume, and Kant, as well as major figures and movements from the 19th and 20th centuries.
 Readings include both primary and secondary sources.
-If combined with PHIL 241, meets both Liberal Arts Foundation - Philosophical Foundations and Liberal Arts Exploration - Humanities.
+Can substitute for MMM to satisfy Liberal Arts Foundation - Philosophical Foundations; can also be taken for Liberal Arts Exploration - Humanities.
+(In combination with either PHIL 202 or PHIL 241, meets both Liberal Arts Foundation - Philosophical Foundations and Liberal Arts Exploration - Humanities.)